sourcegraph/about/blogposts/announcing-sourcegraph-3.6.md

 Applying an external service configuration change is now done in the background upon save, with progress information available to admins by clicking the syncing status indicator on the global navigation bar.

-The experimental repository syncing status indicator announced in 3.5 has been improved enough to turn this feature on for all site admins by default.
-Improvements include handling scale of 30,000+ repositories, and only showing the number of repositories remaining to be cloned.
+The repository syncing status indicator announced in 3.5 has been improved to support instances with 30,000+ repositories, and to only show the number of repositories remaining to be cloned.
+This UI feature is now shown to all site admins.

 ## Exclude rules for GitHub repository sync configuration now support regexp